aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/debezium-source-connector-pg-node-replacement.md

 ## Common Debezium errors related to PostgreSQL node replacement

-In cases when the Debezium connector can\'t recover during or after the PostgreSQL node replacements, the following errors are commonly shown in
+In cases when the Debezium connector can't recover during or after the PostgreSQL node replacements, the following errors are commonly shown in
 logs: